 Dacula real estate is some of the most expensive in Georgia, although Dacula house values don't compare to the most expensive real estate in the U.S.

 Dacula is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dacula is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Dacula who work in sales jobs (18.97%), office and administrative support (12.95%), and business and financial occupations (7.81%).
+Overall, Dacula is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Dacula who work in sales jobs (16.50%), office and administrative support (11.52%), and healthcare (7.54%).

-The per capita income in Dacula in 2010 was $16,798, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $67,192 for a family of four.
+The per capita income in Dacula in 2018 was $27,277, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $109,108 for a family of four.

-Dacula is a very ethnically-diverse city.
+Dacula is an extremely ethnically-diverse city.
 The people who call Dacula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dacula residents report their race to be White, followed by Black or African-American.
 Dacula also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.90% of the city’s residents.
-Important ancestries of people in Dacula include Irish, Scots-Irish, Italian, and German.
+People of Hispanic or Latino origin account for 17.40% of the city’s residents.
+Important ancestries of people in Dacula include European, Irish, Romanian, German, and Italian.

 The most common language spoken in Dacula is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Italian.